getgud-io/cpp-getgud-sdk/README.md

   ```

-## What Does The SDK Help You accomplish
+## What Does The SDK Allow You to Do

 - Send live Game data (In-match Actions, In-match Reports, In-match Chat messages)
 - Send Reports about historical matches